es-ude/ElasticNodeMiddleware/README.md

 - turn the FPGA on and off
 - write and read to and from the FPGA
 - enable and disable the external memory interface for the interconnection between the MCU and the FPGA
-- reconfigure the FPGA
+- reconfigure the FPGA for switching between different bitfiles
 - upload a bitfile to the FPGA

 ## Installation Guide

-For using the elastic node middleware code you need to install some tools.
+For using the elasticnode middleware code you need to install some tools.
 Therefore, please follow the [installation guide](docs/InstallationGuide.md) in the [docs](docs) folder.

 ## Getting Started